Everything you want to know about Cold Plunge in one place. 🧊🥶🧊

 As cold plunging grows, so does the need for maintaining clean and safe water.
 Among the many methods available, Ozone and UV light sterilization stand out for their effectiveness and eco-friendly nature.
 However, choosing between these methods requires careful consideration.

-• The difference between Micron Ratings in filters
+• Difference between Filter Micron Ratings

 • Diagnosing a Chiller Failing to Cool

-Water Maintenance
+Clean Water

-For those looking for to replace their water less frequently, we highly recommend the Sirona™ product line.
+For those looking to replace their water less frequently, we highly recommend the Sirona™ product line.
 Proper water maintenance can have you going months without having to replace the water in your cold plunge.

-• Is Hydrogen Peroxide Safe in Cold Plunging?
+• Is Hydrogen Peroxide Safe?

 • Chemicals in Cold Plunge?